 Thank you to Lenka Cathersides for the following research.

-Charles Henry Letts was born on the 17th of October 1881 in Dorking, the son of George William and Harriett (nee Squires).
-He was baptised on the 11th of December 1881 at St Martin’s Church, Dorking.
+Charles Henry Letts was born on 17th October 1881 in Dorking, the son of George William and Harriett (nee Squires).
+He was baptised on 11th December 1881 at St Martin’s Church, Dorking.
 At the time of his baptism his family lived in Howard Road and George was working as a miller.

-On the 29th of October 1888 Charles was admitted into the St Martin’s Church of England School (boys).
+On 29th October 1888, Charles was admitted into the St Martin’s Church of England School (boys).
 At the time of his admission the family lived in Howard Road.
-He left the school on the 28th of June 1895.
+He left the school on 28th June 1895.

 At the time of the 1891 Census, the family lived at 12 Howard Road, Dorking.
 George was still working as a miller and Harriett was at home.
 The household further comprised of their children: hairdresser’s assistant Frederick, Edith, Ellen, Charles, Mary and Florence, along with and George’s nephew Arthur William Letts.

 At the time of the 1901 Census, George and Harriett lived at 5 Howard Road in Dorking.
 The household further comprised of their children: printer’s compositor Charles, dressmaker Mary, Florence and a boarder, schoolteacher, Harry G. Carter.

 At the time of the 1911 Census, the family lived at 28 Howard Road.
 All the children apart from Charles had left home.
 He was still working as a printer.
 Harriett stated that she had given birth to nine children of whom seven were still alive.
 The accommodation had six rooms.

 Charles Letts enlisted in Ealing, Middlesex into the 1/8th Battalion the Middlesex Regiment.
 He was a Private with regimental number 6549.
 At the time of his enlistment he resided in Redhill, Surrey.